aquarapid/vitess_examples/vault/vault_for_vttablet_credentials.md

-You will probably want to use some type of bootstrapping process to obtain the necessary `role_id` and `secret_id` values you need for configuring vtgate at vtgate startup time.
-Manually bootstrapping your vtgate instances, as this document walks you through, is not an operationally scalable strategy.
+You will probably want to use some type of bootstrapping process to obtain the necessary `role_id` and `secret_id` values you need for configuring vttablet at vttablet startup time.
+Manually bootstrapping your vttablet instances, as this document walks you through, is not an operationally scalable strategy.

-Note also that if you use Vault to retrieve your vtgate credential information as detailed in this document, your Vault server becomes an integral part of you Vitess serving infrastructure.
-In particular, if you Vault server is down at the time you (re)start one or more of your vtgate instances, you will end up with running vtgate instances that do not have authentication information.
-As a result, your vtgates will be available, but your application will not be able to log into them.
-You may want to have backup procedures (e.g. to switch to file-based vtgate auth) in place to deal with an event like this.
-It would also be important to have automated monitoring of the vtgate and/or application log files in place to detect and alert events like these.
+Note also that if you use Vault to retrieve your vttablet to MySQL server credential information as detailed in this document, your Vault server becomes an integral part of you Vitess serving infrastructure.
+In particular, if you Vault server is down at the time you (re)start one or more of your vttablet instances, you will end up with running vttablet instances that do not have the necessary username and password information to log into the underlying MySQL server instances.
+As a result, part of (or all of) your Vitess serving infrastructure might go down.
+You may want to have backup procedures (e.g. to switch to file-based vttablet auth) in place to deal with an event like this.
+It would also be important to have automated monitoring of the vttablet log files in place to detect and alert events like these.

 ## Setup a Vault server